 Maintain suitable environment

-Make sure to give comfortable substrates and enough hiding spots with proper humidity and temperature.
+Make sure to provide comfortable substrates and enough hiding spots with proper humidity and temperature.
 Ensure the hiding spot is free from any disturbances.